-What kind of issues might Course Reps have to deal with?
+What kind of issues might Course Reps

-- The structure of a course and the teaching methods used - Contact time and lecture times - Assessment methods and weighting allocations - Lecture rooms and changes to room arrangements - Course deadlines, changes to deadlines and the amount of notice given - Facilities and resources e.g. computers, books, library opening times - Course handbooks, especially their accuracy and value - Hidden course costs - Feedback and communications, including Blackboard, SOLE etc.
+- The structure of a course and the teaching methods used - Contact time and lecture times Assessment methods and weighting allocations - Lecture rooms and changes to room arrangements - Course deadlines, changes to deadlines and the amount of notice given - Facilities and resources e.g. computers, books, library opening times - Course handbooks, especially their accuracy and value - Hidden course costs Feedback and communications, including Blackboard, SOLE etc.